RobDickinson/supertanker/README.md

 # Supertanker
-Supertanker is an experimental, unsupported, and definitely-not-for-production Docker container that combines Graylog, MongoDB and OpenSearch in a single package.
+Supertanker is an experimental, unsupported, and definitely-not-for-production Docker container that combines Graylog, MongoDB, OpenSearch, Supervisor, and Ubuntu.

-## Components

-* Docker
-* Graylog Open 6.0
-* MongoDB 6.0
-* OpenSearch 2.12
-* Ubuntu 22.04 LTS (Jammy)

 ## Running Supertanker